logzio/logz-docs/_source/logzio_collections/_technical-notes/chain-of-trust.md

 ## What this affects

-Many of the shipping methods covered in the Logz.io docs are affected, but not all.
+This affects any shipping method where you send your data over SSL/TLS.
-This does not affect data that you’re sending unencrypted or with higher protocols.
+It does not affect data that you’re sending unencrypted or with higher protocols.

+This page gives guidance
+only for working with the shipping methods covered in the docs.
+If you're working with a custom or third party shipping method, you'll need to check your configurations to see if they're affected.

 ### What this **does** affect